 Another thing to point out about the app is how sleek the user interface is.
 The app features a very minimalist design, sporting simple but easy-to-understand icons that go along with an aesthetically-pleasing colour.

-Setup of your other routers (or ‘nodes’) is even simpler.
-The primary router that you’ve already set up will find the other MR22000ac routers that were placed around the house, allowing you to add them in one go within the app.
+Setup of your other routers (or ‘nodes’) is even more straightforward.
+The primary router that you have already set up will locate the other MR2200ac routers that were placed around the house, allowing you to add them in one go within the app.

 Once your mesh network has been set up, you can manage everything through the Synology Router Manager on a browser.
 The manager itself features many customisable options to fulfil the needs of a variety of people.